 No dish has ever seemed so perfect for a winter's day than a hearty Beef Stew and Dumplings.
 It has kept the Britain and Ireland on its feet during hard times and through winter storms.
-It always brings a smile to my family when I serve it for dinner.
+It always brings a smile to any family when served for dinner.

-Dumplings are made with suet and for this dish there is really no alternative.
+Dumplings are made with suet and for this dish, there is really no alternative.
 So if you can't find suet (easy in the UK) then check out the alternatives you can use or simply just omit them.

-- 450g / 1 lb/ thick braising steak cut into large chunks
+- 1 lb (450g) thick cooking steak, cut into large chunks

 - In a large bowl mix together the flour and the chunks of cooking steak.
 Make sure all the beef is covered in flour.

 - In a large frying pan heat half the oil to hot but not smoking.
 Add half the floured steak pieces and brown all over.
-Remove the steak and place into a casserole.
+Remove the steak and place into a Dutch oven or casserole dish.
 Add the remaining oil to the frying pan, heat again then add the remaining steak and brown all over.
-Again, add the steak to the casserole.
+Again, add the steak to the dish.

-- Turn the heat up high and add the brandy to the frying pan, stir well scraping up all the meat juices on the bottom of the pan.
+- Turn the heat up high and add the brandy to the frying pan, stir well, scraping up all the meat juices on the bottom of the pan.
 Continue to cook this mixture taking care not to burn it until it becomes a sticky glaze.

 Make the dumplings.

-- In a large baking bowl mix the flour with the suet and a pinch of salt.
-Add 3 tbsp cold water and stir.
+- In a roomy bowl mix the flour with the suet and a pinch of salt.
+Add 3 tablespoons cold water and stir.
 If the dough is dry add more water until you have a soft, slightly sticky dough.

-- Divide the dough into 8 and shape into balls with floured hands.
+- Divide the dough into 8 and shape into round balls with lightly floured hands.
 Leave to one side while you roll the remaining dumplings.

-- After the stew has cooked for 2 hours, remove the lid, check the seasoning and add salt or pepper to taste.
+- After the beef stew has cooked for 2 hours, remove the lid, check the seasoning and add salt or pepper to taste.
 Add the dumplings to the stew laying them on the surface at even distances apart, pop one in the middle as well if you have enough.
 Cover the dish again with the lid and cook for a further 20 minutes.
-Serve hot.

-For herb dumplings add 1 tbsp chopped fresh herbs (parsley, rosemary and sage work well) to the flour and suet before mixing the dumplings.
+For herb-flavored dumplings add 1 tablespoon chopped fresh herbs (parsley, rosemary, and sage work well) to the flour and suet before mixing the dumplings.
 Or - my favorite - stir a teaspoon of Marmite into the wet dough before rolling the dumplings.